 Subsequent news regarding the Filipino industry’s declining movie industry has been flocking several of our social media’s newsfeed.
 This started when Erik Matti shared his sentiments about hundreds of movies being made in a year but with very little support from the audiences.
 His post was supported by resident filmmakers Quark Henares and Mike de Leon.

 On his Facebook post, Matti opened up several questions on the reasons as to why the business of the movie industry is withering and how the producers make very little income from them.
 In the end, he was pleading the industry leaders that they should do something about it.

 Last March 2, Matti had a meeting with several movie producers along with Liza Diño-Seguerra of Film Development Council of the Philippines.
-Although no discussions of the meeting has been disclosed to the public yet, the meeting seemed promising to the industry.
+Although no discussions of the conference have been disclosed to the public yet, the meeting seemed promising to the industry.

-Before I inject my thoughts, I would like to bullet several factors on why the Philippine movie industry is slowly declining, in reference to Matti’s FB post and Fashion Pulis‘ comment section by the readers.
+Before I inject my thoughts, I would like to bullet several factors on why the Philippine movie industry is slowly declining, about Matti’s FB post and Fashion Pulis‘ comment section by the readers.